kysewtts/heroku-node-deploy/README.md

    $git clone https://github.com/kysewtts/heroku-node-deploy.git

    This will initialize git in your project folder and monitor your progress.
 Also , git is required to push to Heroku so this is an    important step.
+   You can initialize a .gitignore file but it is optional.

-2.)Create a webpage that you would be serving with Node.js Before going through to the code of Node , make sure that you create a package.json file .
+2.)Create a webpage that you would be serving with Node.js Before going through to the code of Node , make sure that you create a package.json file in the root folder of your project .
 This file will keep track of all our dependancies in the project.

    Use the command,

    $npm init

    It will throw a series a questions, keep on pressing return key.
 (Use <$npm init --yes> in case you want the default values to be    taken up.)
+   Make sure to check the version of node using ,

+   $node --version

+   This should be the specified correctly in package.json file .

+ 3.)In this project, I have used express framework of node.
+To install express , use ,

+    $npm install express --save

+  This will install express as a dependancy in package.json file.

+  4.)Now, we will be creating a Procfile file.
+This file explicitly tells the command to run our web app.
+     Note that Procfile (name is case-sensitive , should be written exactly as it is), should not have any extension.

+    Procfile has this line ,

+    web: node index.js